hazelcast/hazelcast-reference-manual/src/Simulator-InstallingSimulator.md

   ./run
   ```

 Congratulations, you successfully ran Simulator for the first time!
+Please refer to the [Customizing your Simulator Setup section](#customizing-your-simulator-setup) to learn how to configure your test setup.

 ### Preparations to setup Remote Machines